Covid-19 ups cashless casino tech role: Sci Games CEO

 Mr Cottle also praised the group’s new Kascada slot machine cabinet and the firm’s new “Coin Combo” game which is being made available on the new cabinet.
 The launch was announced recently for those products, initially in North America.

-“The game looks and plays beautifully and we are super-excited about that,” said Mr Cottle.
+“The game [has good] looks and plays beautifully and we are super-excited about that,” said Mr Cottle.

 Oct 23, 2020